 The outcome is attributed to the ACO to which the patient is assigned.
 (More details are provided in the next section.)

-Persons are considered at risk for hospital admission if they are alive, enrolled in Medicare FFS, and not in the hospital during the measurement period.
-In addition to time spent in the hospital, we also exclude from at-risk time: 1) time spent in a SNF or acute rehabilitation facility; 2) the time within 10 days following discharge from a hospital, SNF, or acute rehabilitation facility; and 3) time after entering hospice care.
+Person-time at risk Persons are considered at risk for hospital admission if they are alive, enrolled in FFS Medicare, and not in the hospital during the measurement period.
+In addition to time spent in the hospital, we also exclude from at-risk time: - 1) time spent in a SNF or acute rehabilitation facility; - 2) the time within 10 days following discharge from a hospital, SNF, or acute rehabilitation facility; and - 3) time after entering hospice care.